webqit/webflo/README.md

       return { title: 'Hello from Server' };  // <------------- http://localhost:3000/ (root URL)
   }
   ```

+  > Above, you are handling requests for the root URL and allowing others to flow through.
+(Details ahead.)

   Response becomes JSON (an API response) when handler return value is jsonfyable.
-(As above for the root URL `http://localhost:3000/`.)
+(As above for the root URL.)

-  But it ends up rendered as a page response when there is an `index.html` file in the `public` directory that pairs with the route.
+  But it ends up rendered as a page response when there is an `index.html` file in the `public` directory that pairs with the route (and when the incoming request matches `text/html` in its `Accept` header).

   ```shell
   my-app